By Master Sgt. Brian S. Orban, USAF

 The well is one in a series of humanitarian projects U.S. civil affairs representatives are working to fund for these villages.
 Others topping the priority list include electricity restoration for nearby villages and extensive renovations to a school.

-terrorist threat.
+As the villages work to rebuild their communities and restore their lives, they have other plans to further protect their homes and towns from the extremist and terrorist threat.
 Among them is a concerned local citizens program.
 This all-volunteer organization offers local military and law enforcement officials an extra set of eyes to identify and report suspicious activity and people, giving them additional resources to keep their homes safe from the threat of these militants.

 "They're a great ally to have," the Camp Sheejan official said.

-Air Force Master Sgt.
+(Air Force Master Sgt.
 Brian S. Orban serves with Special Operations Task Force Central.)

 No comments: